Attendance

 EXCESSIVE ABSENCES

 The maximum number of excused absences allowed in a school year is eight (8).
 Parents may request that an absence be excused for the following reasons: personal illness, family illness, medical/dental appointments, religious holidays, and funerals.
-Once a student has accumulated four absences per semester, any additional absence will be considered unexcused and handled as an unexcused absence.
+Once a student has accumulated eight absences per year, any additional absence will be considered unexcused and handled as an unexcused absence.
 Excluded from this policy shall be absences that are verified by a doctor’s statement.
 The doctor’s statement must be an original copy signed by a licensed medical professional.
 It must include the date(s) of the student’s relevant absence(s).

 MENTAL HEALTH ABSENCES